lakshmimj-03/UR3-PickPlace-MoveIt-Gazebo/README.md

 ## Introduction

-This package provides a comprehensive simulation of a Universal Robots UR3 robot performing pick and place operations.
-The simulation focuses on smooth, realistic robot movements and proper visualization of object manipulation
+This project implements a smooth and realistic simulation of a Universal Robots UR3 collaborative robotic arm performing a pick and place operation.
+The simulation uses ROS2 (Robot Operating System 2) and visualizes the robot's movements in RViz with high-fidelity 3D mesh models.
+The primary focus of this project is to achieve ultra-smooth, glitch-free robot motion while maintaining accurate visual representation using detailed mesh files.

-The implementation demonstrates:
-- Direct control of robot joint positions
-- Smooth trajectory generation with cubic ease-in/ease-out interpolation
-- Visualization of objects and their attachment to the robot gripper
-- Complete pick and place sequence with proper object handling
-- Simple and efficient launching mechanisms

-This detailed documentation explains the theoretical concepts, implementation details, and practical usage of the simulation.
+The simulation demonstrates a complete pick and place cycle, including approaching an object, grasping it, lifting it, moving it to a new location, placing it down, and returning to the home position.
+All movements are carefully interpolated using advanced trajectory generation techniques to ensure smooth acceleration and deceleration profiles with zero jerk at critical points.

 ## Theoretical Background